 What are the benefits of Citizen Science in the classroom?

-Further, participating in authentic research will provide students with a clearer idea of how research works in the real world.
-By making research more accessible, students who might have otherwise been intimidated by research may be encouraged to pursue scientific careers in the future.
-Engaging with research will allow students to develop a strong grasp of the content.
-We hope that learning about the complex ecosystems in their own backyards will provide students with a greater awareness for conservation issues and encourage them to support community conservation efforts in the long run.
+Further, participating in authentic research provides students a window into the research world.
+It breaks down barriers to science, allowing students to be a part of the scientific community themselves.
+Engaging with research also allows students to develop a strong grasp of the scientific and data analysis content.
+Further, by making research more accessible, students who might have otherwise been intimidated by research may feel that they can pursue scientific careers in the future.
+Learning about the complex ecosystems in their own backyards or around their school will also can provide students with a greater awareness of conservation issues and connection to other organisms, and encourage them to support community conservation efforts in the long run.

 What do we do?

-We can also directly engage with students in your classroom with interactive case studies, where they will have the opportunity to work with the data that they’ve collected, developing unique hypotheses and getting feedback on the process.
+The second component is our ecology lessons.
+Some of these lessons engage students in interactive case studies, where they will have the opportunity to work with the data that they’ve collected, developing unique hypotheses and getting feedback on the process.
+To introduce relevant content to students, we can develop engaging lesson plans that follow state education standards and fit your needs.
+You can choose any lessons that integrate well into your curriculum.

 You must be logged in to post a comment.